-The ratio of the sum of all currencies relative to Aareal Bank AG's capital (in accordance with section 10a of the KWG) for these interest rate shock scenarios is 2.2 % as at the reporting date.
-This figure is down on previous years, and well below the maximum limit of 20 %.
+The ratio of the sum of all currencies relative to Aareal Bank Group's regulatory capital (in accordance with section 10a of the KWG) for these interest rate shock scenarios is 8.8 % as at the reporting date.
+This figure is, as in previous years, well below the maximum limit of 20 %.